 Robin Henshaw, a native of Washington, D.C., graduated from Western Maryland College with a degree in music education with Masters work in vocal pedagogy at University of Maryland.
 Her goal is "Bringing glory to God through Singing and Teaching."
 Repertoire includes sacred and contemporary Christian music, music theatre, and classical music.
 Robin maintains her own music studio, "Praise Voice," in Sunderland where she lives with her husband Mike.
 In addition to being a successful musician and vocalist, Robin is a Christian motivational speaker on worship and Bible topics, an author, and breast cancer survivor.

 Cindy Herndon graduated from Frostburg State in 1976 with a degree in English and Education.
 She began her career teaching junior high students.
 Five years later, Cindy started teaching at a parochial high school.
 After teaching for fourteen years in a traditional classroom, Cindy became a stay at home mom and then a home school mom for over 17 years.
-Cindy has taught at CCT for the past eleven years.
+Cindy has taught at CCT for the past 13 years.

 Peg Mehaffey received her BA in English from Old Dominion University in Norfolk, VA and studied religious education at the Southern Baptist Theological Seminary in Louisville, KY.
 She has taught both adults and children in Sunday school classes at her church and currently facilitates two study groups for women.
 Reading, writing, and speaking are three of Peg’s favorite pastimes.
 Peg and her husband, Billy, have lived in St. Mary’s County since 1990, where they have raised their three children.
-Peg has homeschooled her youngest child for the past eight years.
+Peg has homeschooled her youngest child for the past ten years.

 Crystal Rapp graduated from Elon University (formerly Elon College) in North Carolina with a double major in History and Social Science and a minor in Political Science.
 She has taught drama and directed plays in St. Mary’s County for eight years.
 Crystal spent several years working as a Museum Teacher at Historic St. Mary’s City and later worked with the Poiema Players (a local homeschool group) in 2000.
 Crystal has studied acting and music, taking classes in the Stanislavski Method, Meisner Technique, and Voice classes.
 Crystal has performed on stage and in film and has been involved in the local theatre as an actress and volunteer.
 She is passionate about teaching and directing and has greatly enjoyed working with students from pre-school to Senior High.
 Crystal’s desire is to teach students to give glory to God and reflect His creativity as they grow and perform in the Dramatic Arts.

 Shelley Suckow graduated from the University of Minnesota, Deluth, with a BAS in Mathematics.
-Shelley’s husband is in the Marine Corps so she has been able to explore and teach in many areas of the country.
+Shelley’s husband served in the Marine Corps so she has been able to explore and teach in many areas of the country.
 Her teaching experiences range from private tutoring to accredited tutorials to the public school system and community college.
 During their first tour in MD, Shelley taught at Great Mills HS and then at CCT after her first child was born.
-This will be Shelley’s third year teaching at CCT.
+This will be Shelley’s fourth year teaching at CCT.